RickKotlarz/Copilot-for-Security-Plugins/HTTPbin.org_using_components_parameters/Readme.md

 ### HTTPbin.org v1 plugin (Updated Jan-03-2025)

 Welcome to the HTTPbin Security Copilot plugin.
-This plugin provides a means to
+This plugin provides a means interact with the HTTPbin service to view headers so you can write your own plugins.

-leveraging the Palo Alto XSOAR API but does require modification from the user to function correctly.

 ### Instructions
 #### Upload the Custom Plugin